|

 the banks.… Four months after the atomic bombing, 74,000 people were dead, and 75,000 had suffered injuries, that is,

+two-thirds of the city population had fallen victim to this calamity that came upon Nagasaki like a preview of the Apocalypse.
 Why did so many civilians have to die?
 Because the civilians, who made up nearly 100 percent of the victims of Hiroshima

 and Nagasaki, were unfortunately “co-located” with Japanese military and industrial targets.
 Their annihilation,